masolimano/maneage/README-hacking.md

  - **High-level software**: The template installs all the software that your project needs.
-You can specify which software your project needs in `reproduce/software/config/installation/TARGETS.mk`.
+You can specify which software your project needs in `reproduce/software/config/installation/TARGETS.conf`.
 The necessary software are classified into two classes: 1) programs or libraries (usually written in C/C++) which are run directly by the operating system.
 2) Python modules/libraries that are run within Python.
-By default `TARGETS.mk` only has GNU Astronomy Utilities (Gnuastro) as one scientific program and Astropy as one scientific Python module.
+By default `TARGETS.conf` only has GNU Astronomy Utilities (Gnuastro) as one scientific program and Astropy as one scientific Python module.
 Both have many dependencies which will be installed into your project during the configuration step.
-To see a list of software that are currently ready to be built in the template, see `reproduce/software/config/installation/versions.mk` (which has their versions also), the comments in `TARGETS.mk` describe how to use the software name from `versions.mk`.
+To see a list of software that are currently ready to be built in the template, see `reproduce/software/config/installation/versions.conf` (which has their versions also), the comments in `TARGETS.conf` describe how to use the software name from `versions.conf`.
 Currently the raw pipeline just uses Gnuastro to make the demonstration plots.
 Therefore if you don't need Gnuastro, go through the analysis steps in `reproduce/analysis` and remove all its use cases (clearly marked).

- - **Input dataset**: The input datasets are managed through the `reproduce/analysis/config/INPUTS.mk` file.
+ - **Input dataset**: The input datasets are managed through the `reproduce/analysis/config/INPUTS.conf` file.
 It is best to gather all the information regarding all the input datasets into this one central file.
-To ensure that the proper dataset is being downloaded and used by the project, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and include that in `INPUTS.mk` so the project can check it automatically.
+To ensure that the proper dataset is being downloaded and used by the project, it is also recommended get an [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the file and include that in `INPUTS.conf` so the project can check it automatically.
 The preparation/downloading of the input datasets is done in `reproduce/analysis/make/download.mk`.
 Have a look there to see how these values are to be used.
 This information about the input datasets